 Determining the timing of the first irrigation when the buds have fully differentiated will contribute to the coffee plant’s concentrated bloom.

-Usually, the humidity to be irrigated is determined higher than the moisture of wilted plants.
-The humidity to be irrigated at the 0 – 30 cm floor is determined for basalt soils to be about 27%.
+Usually, the humidity to be irrigated is higher than wilted plants’ moisture.
+The humidity to be washed at the 0 – 30 cm floor is chosen for basalt soils to be about 27%.

 The required amount of irrigation water

-WASI’s survey results show that on average, nearly 60% of coffee producers irrigate 3-4 times / dry season with water from 400 to 600 liters/plant/watering and this is a relatively reasonable amount of water for coffee plants to grow and develop normally.
+WASI’s survey results show that, on average, nearly 60% of coffee producers rinse 3-4 times / dry season with water from 400 to 600 liters/plant/watering; this is a relatively reasonable amount of water for coffee plants to grow and develop normally.

-If you think that watering > 520 liters/plant/time is redundant compared to the recommended, > 73% of farmers over-water coffee, so it will cause a waste of water and increase production costs.
+If you think watering > 520 liters/plant/time is redundant compared to the recommended, > 73% of farmers over-water coffee, which will cause a waste of water and increase production costs.